ukmrs/rnapkin/README.md

 yourself if you need to do something specific;

-If you happen to clone the repository, there is an example python script using **matplotlib** than you can pipe the input to You can also combine -p flag with --mx --my and -a
+If you happen to clone the repository, there is an example python script using **matplotlib** that you can pipe the input to.

 ```bash
 cargo run -- atelier/example_inputs/guaniners -p | atelier/plot.py
 ```

+You can also combine -p flag with --mx --my and -a

 ## rnapkin name
 The wordsmithing proccess was arduous.
 It involved